Skip to main content

 caution

-Create snapshot by selecting a volume
+Create snapshot from selected volume

 1. Go to KakaoCloud Console > Beyond Compute Service > Virtual Machine.

-image.
-Snapshot creation Create snapshot
+Snapshot creation Create Snapshot

-Selected volumeVolume to create snapshot
+Selected VolumeVolume to create the snapshot from

-Create snapshot from the snapshot tab
+Create snapshot from snapshot tab

 1. Go to KakaoCloud Console > Beyond Compute Service > Virtual Machine.

-3. Enter the required information and click the [Create] button.
+3. Enter the required information in the popup and click [Create].

 info